oils-for-unix/oils/doc/qsn.md

 Note: Strategies 2 and 3 indicate whether the string is valid UTF-8.

+### Which Bytes Should Be Hex-Escaped?

+The reference implementation has two functions:

+- `IsUnprintableLow`: any byte below an ASCII space `' '` is escaped
+- `IsUnprintableHigh`: the byte `\x7f` and all bytes above are escaped, unless they're part of a valid UTF-8 sequence.

+In theory, only escapes like `\'` `\n` `\\` are strictly necessary, and no bytes need to be hex-escaped.
+But that strategy would defeat the purpose of QSN for many applications, like printing filenames in a terminal.

 ## Design Notes

 The general idea: Rust string literals are like C and JavaScript string